GrowthPath/zoho_analytics_connector/README.md

 ========================

 Zoho's SDK for Zoho Reports is very old, however it is very complete.
-This is a version which is Python 3 ready, tested on Python 3.7.
+This is a version which is Python 3 ready, tested on Python 3.8.
+It has been in production use on several sites for more than 12 months.

 A more convenient wrapper class is in enhanced_report_client.
 I use it mostly for uploading data, and creating and modifying tables.

 AuthTokens are being deprecated, and in some Zoho domains they don't work any longer.
-OAuths support works, see notes below.
+OAuth support works, see notes below.

 Authentication
 ==============
-AuthTokens are being deprecated soon.
+AuthTokens are deprecated.

-To use OAuth2, follow documentation.
+OAuth2 notes are below.
 When you create EnhancedZohoAnalyticsClient or ReportClient, you need to pass ClientID, ClientSecret and a RefreshToken.
 To use AuthToken, pass the AuthToken, and set ClientID and ClientSecret to none.
 The test cases give some hints.